faisaltheparttimecoder/mock-data/README.md

     dep ensure
     ```

-4. Make sure you have a demo postgres data to connect.
+4. Make sure you have a demo postgres database to connect.
 5. You are all set, you can run it locally using

     ```